shefalitk/shefalitk.github.io/_pages/cv.md

 Skills
 ------
 * Programming Languages: Now mostly 🐍 Python, but have worked with 🇨 C/C++, ♨️ Java, 🇯🇸 JavaScript, 🐬 SQL
-* Frameworks: 🔥 PyTorch and the likes (NumPy, ...)
+* Frameworks: 🔥 PyTorch, and the likes (NumPy, ...), 🤗 Huggingface

 Miscellaneous
 -----